How To Get Rid of a Pimple Inside Your Nose, According to Dermatologists

 Face and body breakouts can occur due to a variety of factors, including, hormones, stress, and not washing your face before you go to bed.
-Pimples inside the nose are a completely different beast, explains Jeffrey Fromowitz, MD, FAAD, a Florida-based board-certified dermatologist.
+If you're wondering "why do I have a pimple inside my nose?" the cause is completely different, explains Jeffrey Fromowitz, MD, FAAD, a Florida-based board-certified dermatologist.

 "These are typically from bacteria that colonize the nostrils and in many cases can be caused by staphylococcus aureus," says Dr. Fromowitz.
 So the acne that can show up inside your nose is more likely to be a pustule or cyst than a whitehead or blackhead.
 (Here's a refresher on the different types of acne.)
 This bacteria often gets into your nose from nose-picking with dirty hands or grooming with dirty tweezers or clippers.

 While nose pimples aren't as visibly noticeable as, say, a pimple on your forehead, they can be far more painful.
 Connecticut-based board-certified dermatologist Mona Gohara, MD, says that's because the inside of the nose has "more nerve endings and more sensitive skin."
 Plus, since these bumps are often caused by infection, they tend to be more tender.

 So you wanna know "how do I get rid of a pimple inside my nose?"
 The derms explain below.

 How to get rid of a pimple inside your nose the right way

 When you notice a sore inside your nose, see if you can take a peek at it to make sure it's in that cyst-pimple family Dr. Fromorowitz explained.
 If it's a bump or lesion that seems different, head to your doctor to figure out the best way to move forward.
 A nasal polyp, for example, can be treated with medication.